yellowdog/python-examples/README.md

 When a JSON Worker Pool specification is used, the following properties from the `config.toml` file can be inherited:

-- `requirementName` (This will be generated automatically if not supplied in either the TOML file or the JSON specification)
+- `name`: Mapped to `requirementName` in JSON.
+This will be generated automatically if not supplied in either the TOML file or the JSON specification.
 - `requirementNamespace`
 - `requirementTag`
+- `targetInstanceCount`
 - `templateId`
+- `userData`
 - `workerTag`
+- `imagesId`
+- `instanceTags`

 Properties set in the JSON file override those set in the TOML file.